 During the 1940s and 50s, there was a revival of the original Spartan bachelor party through a tradition called “gentlemen’s dinner.”
 This was often hosted by the father of the groom and it featured the same dining and toasting that the Spartans had done.
 These dinners were made for men to bond and celebrate the groom’s transition from single to married life.

 It was only in the last few decades that the bachelor party truly became a party.
 As years passed, the standards for what a bachelor party could be and who could attend have become more flexible.
-This allows the grom to make their bachelor party the night that they have always dreamed of, regardless of what that might entail.
+This allows the groom to make their bachelor party the night that they have always dreamed of, regardless of what that might entail.
 While some grooms may still prefer the calm, formal dinners of years past, grooms with unique tastes or more exciting plans now have the opportunity for the spotlight as well.

-Bachelor Parties Today
+Modern History of Bachelor Parties

 Bachelor parties are not just parties or dinners anymore.
 There are so many activities that a groom can choose from to celebrate the end of his single life.
 More adventurous grooms may choose to do a sport of thrill activity with their wedding party.
 They could go snowboarding, skiing, jet skiing, golfing, deep-sea fishing, paintballing, or even playing a game of football in their own backyard.
 The beauty of these types of events is that they can get the attendees moving and provide ample entertainment without the need for extensive equipment or intensive planning.